Kossit73/ecommerce/README.md

    saving the rebuilt workbook inputs.
 A guidance panel inside every schedule outlines the best way to edit each line item so you know which fields to tweak when assumptions change.

+#### Showing asset additions in Streamlit

+- Navigate to **Input & Assumptions → Asset Register** and add a row for each purchase.
+Provide the acquisition year, a descriptive asset name, the amount invested, and its depreciation rate (as a percentage or decimal).
+- After you apply the assumptions, the **Key Financial Metrics** tab surfaces an **Asset additions roll-forward** table.
+This summary shows the beginning balance, new additions, annual depreciation, cumulative depreciation, and ending balance for every year.
+- The same totals feed straight into the depreciation matrix, the income statement, the cash-flow schedule, and the balance sheet, so you can verify that new assets immediately flow through the entire model.
 ## Project Structure

 ```